Enroll Free

 Please note that once you send your score to a program, GMAC cannot undo that action or disable the school’s ability to view your score.

-Benchmarking Scores:
+Good GMAT Score- Benchmarking Scores:

 It’s beneficial for applicants to research the average GMAT scores of admitted students at their target schools.
 This information provides valuable insights into the competitive landscape and helps applicants set realistic score targets.
 While some schools publish average GMAT scores of their admitted students, others may offer a range or percentile distribution.

-Strategies for Achieving a Competitive GMAT Score:
+Strategies for Achieving a Good GMAT Score:

 1. Comprehensive Preparation: